faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 ## TIG

+Official site: [https://jonas.github.io/tig/](https://jonas.github.io/tig/){:target="_blank"}

+Tig is a repository browser for the git revision control system that additionally can act as a pager for output from various git commands.

+When browsing repositories, it uses the underlying git commands to present the user with various views, such as summarized revision log and showing the commit with the log message, diffstat, and the diff.

+Using it as a pager, it will display input from stdin and colorize it.

 {% shell_term $ %}
 sudo dnf install tig
 {% endshell_term %}

 ## Git-Credential-Libsecret

+Official site: [https://git-scm.com/](https://git-scm.com/){:target="_blank"}

+Git helper for accessing credentials via libsecret.

 Sumber: [https://discussion.fedoraproject.org/t/attention-git-credential-libsecret-for-storing-git-passwords-in-the-gnome-keyring-is-now-an-extra-package/18275](https://discussion.fedoraproject.org/t/attention-git-credential-libsecret-for-storing-git-passwords-in-the-gnome-keyring-is-now-an-extra-package/18275){:target="_blank"}

 {% shell_term $ %}